-- Vertical Accent

-- Mass Planting

-- General Garden Use

-- Container Planting

-Planting & Growing

-Dalmatian Purple Foxglove will grow to be about 3 feet tall at maturity extending to 4 feet tall with the flowers, with a spread of 18 inches.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 14 inches apart.
+Strawberry Foxglove will grow to be about 24 inches tall at maturity extending to 4 feet tall with the flowers, with a spread of 12 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 10 inches apart.
 It tends to be leggy, with a typical clearance of 1 foot from the ground, and should be underplanted with lower-growing perennials.
 It grows at a fast rate, and tends to be biennial, meaning that it puts on vegetative growth the first year, flowers the second, and then dies.
-However, this species tends to self-seed and will thereby endure for years in the garden if allowed.
+However, this variety tends to self-seed and will thereby endure for years in the garden if allowed, although because it is a hybrid, the seedlings may not come true to type.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This is a selected variety of a species not originally from North America, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.
+This particular variety is an interspecific hybrid, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.

-Dalmatian Purple Foxglove is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
-With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
-It is even sizeable enough that it can be grown alone in a suitable container.
+Strawberry Foxglove is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
+With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.
 Be aware that in our climate, most plants cannot be expected to survive the winter if left in containers outdoors, and this plant is no exception.
 Contact our experts for more information on how to protect it over the winter months.